asungy/blog/content/notes/mathematics/multivariable_calculus_and_complex_analysis/04-vector-integral-calculus/06-surface-integrals/_index.md

 Anyway, I thought it was useful for me to try to grok what Green was actually proposing, especially since Green's Theorem didn't take its general form until after Green's death, which was done by Augustin Cauchy in 1846, albeit without proof.
 Green's Theorem was proved until 1851 by Bernhard Riemann.

+Before moving on, I think it's important to note that in his essay, he says:
+> It has been long known from experience, that whenever the electric fluid is in a state of equilibrium in any system whatever of perfectly conducting bodies, the whole of the electric fluid will be carried to the surface of those bodies, without the smallest portion of electricity remaining in their interior

+Here, it seems to suggest that the ideas between volume and surface were experimentally understood, but Green was able to put a little more mathematical formalism around the idea.

 Stokes theorem apparently takes two forms: 1) [a classical form](https://en.wikipedia.org/wiki/Stokes'_theorem#Theorem) and 2) [a general form](https://en.wikipedia.org/wiki/Generalized_Stokes_theorem).
 I couldn't find in what exact way George Stokes contributed to either of the forms, but apparently the classical form was originally communicated to Stokes from Lord Kelvin in 1850 ([here are the letters](https://books.google.com/books?id=YrjkOEdC83gC&pg=PA97#v=onepage&q&f=false) of that correspondence).
 According to an editor's footnote in the letter, Stokes's name appears on the theorem because he set the theorem as a question on the 1854 Smith's Prize exam.
 The general form wasn't published until 1861 by Hermann Hankel (the original publication can be found [here](https://babel.hathitrust.org/cgi/pt?id=mdp.39015035826760&seq=5#page/34/mode/1up) though it is in German).

 In Lord Kelvin's letter to Stokes, he provides the following: